juanma-wp/streams/2025/2025-01-24/README.md

 [![](./thumbnail.jpg)](https://youtu.be/gn2W7evoUlk)

+🎥 **Watch this session on YouTube:** [Getting started with the Interactivity API](https://youtu.be/gn2W7evoUlk)

-n this session I provide a walkthrough of the WordPress Interactivity API, a feature introduced in WordPress 6.5.
+In this session I provide a walkthrough of the WordPress Interactivity API, a feature introduced in WordPress 6.5.
 The Interactivity API offers a standardized way to add interactivity to the frontend of WordPress sites, enabling developers to create dynamic, performant experiences.

 This session covers: